SRSTLCI/amphisbaena/README.md

 The following build(s) are available for individuals who do not wish to build Amphisbaena themselves from Xcode.
 These are not likely to be the most up-to-date versions available, but will have the most stable features at the time they are provided.
 They are provided as-is.

+The apps provided here may not be notarized and may need to bypass Gatekeeper to run properly.
+To do this, **Option-click/Right click the app > Open**, and click **Open** in the dialog that comes up.

 * Amphisbaena 0.1: [Link](https://www.dropbox.com/s/tae3blqrsyk7mep/Amphisbaena%200-1.zip?raw=1)

 ## Documentation